CentroEPiaggio/kuka_interface/README.md

 Setup:
 ---
-In the command Window of matlab:
+Use  *matlab_to_ros* as current folder, then in the command Window of matlab:
 - rosinit('http://**ROS_MASTER_IP**:11311'), substitute **ROS_MASTER_IP** with the IP of the pc hosting the roscore
+- init

 Open one of the simulink schemes and use them to send commands to ROS.